alexfiftysix/ThorassicPark/Assets/Characters/Brains/HowBrainsWork.md

 - States + Action + Transitions

 Every State is related to one or more actions that are done every frame.
-A if a transition is true, progresses to the next state
+Each Transition contains 1 or more Decisions.
+If any decision is true, progress to the next state

-Brain gets plugged into an agent (brain can be AI or player)
+Brain gets plugged into an agent (brain can be AI or player) Actions use the delegate pattern to affect the Controllable agent